sbb-design-systems/lyne-components/src/components/sbb-dialog/readme.md

 in the content section along with the back button (if visible).
 Also note that if the title is not present, but the footer is provided, the footer will not be displayed.

-## Accessibility
-The ARIA attributes `aria-labelledby` an `aria-describedby` can be set to improve accessibility.
-If `aria-labelledby` is empty, it will automatically be added with the `id` of the title element.

 <!-- Auto Generated Below -->